sachinym/dp-203-azure-data-engineer/Instructions/Labs/3-Synapselink-cosmos.md

                     SERVER_CREDENTIAL = 'cosmosxxxxxxxx'
     ) AS [Sales]
     ```
-     >**Note**:Please review the code before executing the query provided.
-If the query fails to execute successfully, you will not be able to proceed any further.
+     >**Note**: If you see any error as `Credential already exists`, then proceed with further steps.
+Please review the code carefully before running.

 7. Use the **&#9655; Run** button to run the script, and review the results, which should include three records; one for each of the items you added to the Cosmos DB database.